blackbat13/edu-cs-htiew-pl/docs/matura-z-informatyki/przygotowanie/algorithmic/recursion/exercise-6/README.md

 ## Zadanie 1

-Narysuj drzewo wywołań rekurencyjnych oraz przedstaw postać tablicy $A$ po każdym wywołaniu funkcji *Zamień* dla danych:
+Narysuj drzewo wywołań rekurencyjnych dla danych:

 - $A[1..3] = [5, 1, 3]$
 - $pocz = 1$